tokubass/p5-DBIx-Schema-Annotate/README.md

 ## write\_files( dir => 'path/to/...' )

-Schema is added to pm file of 'path/to/...' follower of the same name as table.
+Schema is added to pm file of 'path/to/...' follower of the same camelize name as table.

 # LICENSE